-was within 10 years of NPA (2008 Scheme definition – normally age 65 ) on 1 April 2012
+was within 10 years of NPA in the 2008 Scheme on 1 April 2012 – normally age 65

 has not had a continuous break of more than five years in membership of a public service pension scheme after 31 March 2012

-has not already taken any benefits from the 2014 Scheme in relation to the employment eg on flexible retirement
+has not already taken any benefits from the 2014 Scheme in relation to the employment eg on flexible retirement.

 The final pay figure (2008 Scheme definition) for the underpin is the pay due for, normally, the 12 months preceding the date of cessation or NPA, whichever is the earlier.

-It should be noted that, where a Scheme member is subject to a reduction or restriction in pay, regulations 8 and 10 of the L G P S (Benefits, Membership and Contributions) Regulations 2007 continue to apply for the purposes of the final pay calculation for (a) and (b) above regardless of whether the reduction or restriction in pay occurs before, on or after 1 April 2014.
+If a Scheme member is subject to a reduction or restriction in pay, regulations 8 and 10 of the L G P S (Benefits, Membership and Contributions) Regulations 2007 continue to apply for the purposes of the final pay calculation for (a) and (b) above regardless of whether the reduction or restriction in pay occurs before, on or after 1 April 2014.

+An employee who has a period of absence due to a trade dispute, authorised unpaid leave of absence or unpaid additional maternity or adoption leave or unpaid shared parental leave may choose to pay Additional Pension Contributions (APCs) to cover the amount of pension ‘lost’ during that absence.
+If that absence falls in the final pay period whether the member pays APCs will affect the final pay calculation.
+The final pay period is normally the 12 months up to the date active membership ends, or the 12 months ending when the member reaches their 2008 Scheme Normal Pension Age.

+If the employee elects to pay APCs (or shared cost APCs) to cover the whole amount of pension ‘lost’ during an absence, the employee is treated as having received the pay they would have received but for the absence when working out their final pay.

+If the employee does not make such an election, or has a period of unauthorised unpaid leave of absence, the final pay will be the pay received during that final pay period divided by the number of paid days in that period multiplied by 365.

 Changes of contractual hours for part-time employees (or the average hours for the Scheme year for employees who have no contractual hours) in respect of:

 members to whom the underpin calculation applies where the change occurs before NPA (2008 Scheme definition – normally age 65) so that the underpin calculation can be accurately performed,

-members who have an added years contract (as the added years contract has to be adjusted upon a change in contractual hours), and
+members who have an added years contract because the added years contract has to be adjusted when the member changes their contractual hours, and

-members covered by regulation 20(13) of the L G P S (Benefits, Membership and Contributions) Regulations 2007 (minimum ill health enhancement for those whowere active members before 1 April 2008
+members covered by regulation 20(13) of the L G P S (Benefits, Membership and Contributions) Regulations 2007.
+This regulation provides a minimum ill health enhancement for those who:

+were active members before 1 April 2008

-, were aged 45 or over at that time
+were aged 45 or over at that time

-, have been in continuous membership since then, and
+have been in continuous membership since then, and

 have not already received any benefits in respect of that membership

-) as A change in contractual hours can affect the level of the minimum ill health enhancement.
+A change in contractual hours can affect the level of the minimum ill health enhancement.

 Changes in contractual hours will also need to be taken into account in assessing the level of contributions payable under an ongoing Additional Survivor Benefit Contribution (A S B C) contract.

-Changes in contractual weeks / contractual days per year (if the L G P S administering authority prorates the membership of employees whose contractual weeks / contractual days per year are less than 52 per annum / 365 days per year) but only for:
+Changes in contractual weeks / contractual days per year (if the LGPS administering authority prorates the membership of employees whose contractual weeks / contractual days per year are less than 52 weeks per year / 365 days per year) but only for:

 members to whom the underpin calculation applies where the change occurs before NPA (2008 Scheme definition – normally age 65) so that the underpin calculation can be accurately performed,